joyeusenoelle/in-nomine-quickplay/other/ababwa.md

 ## SKILLS AND ROLLS

 You have two skills: Strength and Spirit.
 Use Strength when you're using force or being tough; use Spirit when you're being quick or smart.
 When you use a skill, roll as many 6-sided dice as you have points in that skill.
-If any dice come up 6, you succeed; otherwise you fail.
+If any dice come up 5 or 6, you succeed; otherwise you fail.
 Always roll at least 1 die, even if a penalty would drop you below 1 in a skill.

 ## DISFAVOR